Xila-Project/Old_documentation/source/Software reference/Softwares/Berry/Syntax.md

 ```

 If the value of condition is true, then expression1 will
 be executed, otherwise expression2 will be executed.
-The
+TheVisual
 conditional expression return the the last evaluated value.

 ```python